YOTOV-LIMITED/DSCTextfile/README.md

 ## Prerequisites needed to converge

-You must have a modern ruby environment installed with bundler.
+- You must have a modern ruby environment installed with bundler.
 If you have the Chef-DK installed, you have that.
+- Virtualbox (tested with 5.0.24 on Ubuntu 14.04 and 5.0.10 on Windows 10) or Hyper-V
+- Vagrant (tested with 1.8.4)

 ## Running the converge